National Progress Party of Armenia: Electoral record

 On 9 December 2018, the National Progress Party participated in the 2018 Armenian parliamentary election.
 The party had 94 candidates across the country.

 During the 2018 election campaign, the National Progress Party criticized Prime Minister-turned-revolutionary leader Nikol Pashinyan for abandoning the revolutionary agenda, including failure to reform the Constitution, the Electoral Code, the Law on Political Parties and failure towards instituting transitional justice before holding the snap elections.
 The National Progress Party advocated for abolishing the immunity of parliament members, Constitutional reforms and regional reforms and for greater human rights of citizens.

 Following the 2018 election, the party won 4121 votes, or 0.33% of the popular vote.
 As this was less than the 5% minimum required, the party failed to gain any seats in the National Assembly.
 After the election results were announced, party members emphasized that they, as an extra-parliamentary force, will continue their activities and follow developments.

 The party confirmed it would participate in the 2021 Armenian parliamentary elections as part of the National Democratic Pole alliance.
 Following the election, the National Democratic Pole received 1.49% of the popular vote, failing to gain any seats in the National Assembly.

+The party participated in the 2023 Yerevan City Council election with former Mayor of Yerevan Hayk Marutyan nominated as the party's mayoral candidate.
+Following the election, the party won 18.89% of the vote, gaining 14 seats in the Yerevan City Council.